 - Internal watchdogs deployed as a Service Fabric service (for example, a Service Fabric stateless service that monitors conditions and issues reports).
 The watchdogs can be deployed on all nodes or can be affinitized to the monitored service.

 - Internal watchdogs that run on the Service Fabric nodes but are not implemented as Service Fabric services.

 - External watchdogs that probe the resource from outside the Service Fabric cluster (for example, monitoring service like Gomez).

 Out of the box, Service Fabric components report health on all entities in the cluster.
 System health reports provide visibility into cluster and application functionality and flag issues through health.
 For applications and services, system health reports verify that entities are implemented and are behaving correctly from the perspective of the Service Fabric runtime.
-The reports do not provide any health monitoring of the business logic of the service or detect hung processes.
+The reports do not provide any health monitoring of the business logic of the service or detect processes that have stopped responding.
 To add health information specific to your service's logic, implement custom health reporting in your services.

 Service Fabric provides multiple ways to view health reports aggregated in the health store:

 - Service Fabric Explorer or other visualization tools.